sicchio/DM997X-Thesis-FALL16/thesis_roles.md

 * Your fellow graduate students are considered to be peers in the discussion and dialogue of your thesis.
 Students are strongly encouraged to share research and resources as well as critique from their peers.

-* Utilize IDM's grad studio MAGNET 804 to hold informal critiques, mock presentations, and discussion outside of class.
+* Utilize IDM's grad studio MAGNET 804 to hold informal critiques, mock presentations, and discussions outside of class.